Lotte Laserstein: Life

 Laserstein was born in Preussisch Holland, German Empire in 1898.
 Her father, Hugo, was a pharmacist, and her mother, Meta, was a pianist, piano teacher, and a porcelain painter.
 Christened as a child, she grew up in an assimilated German-Jewish household.

 She received her artistic training at the Prussian Academy of Arts (Preußische Akademie der Künste), which she entered only shortly after female students were allowed.
 Here, Laserstein studied under Erich Wolfsfeld.
 In her final two years at the academy, she advanced to become one of his 'Atelier Meisterschüler' or 'star pupil'.
 This entitled her to her own studio, as well as free access to models.

 The paintings she produced between her graduation in 1927 and 1933 in Berlin are considered to be her best works, and were shown in 20 exhibits across the city's galleries and museums.
 Laserstein favored female models and the representation of female lifeworlds blended "social representation with painterly presence".
 While her oeuvre encompasses approximately 10,000 works, only 300 paintings and 100 drawings are verified for her Berlin years.

 After her emigration to Sweden, she took on mostly commissioned portrait works.
 Her attempts to save the lives of her mother and her sister, Käte, from Nazi persecution by bringing them to Sweden failed.
 Her mother was murdered in 1943 in the Ravensbrück concentration camp, and Käte spent three years in hiding (died in Berlin in 1965).

 Berlin in the 1920s was a center of cultural production as well as political and economic struggle.
 Laserstein painted cadavers to illustrate text books to obtain money during the period of hyperinflation.

 During this time, women were growing in independence and were increasingly able to enter the workplace.
 Laserstein depicted contemporary women of many fashions, including New Woman types, who adopted a more masculine look, and female nudes.
 As a single professional woman, Laserstein herself embodied the New Woman, and her androgynous look is evident in her many self-portraits, for example, Self-portrait with A Cat (1928) at the Leicester Museum and Art Gallery.

 During the Nazi period in Germany, Laserstein emigrated to Sweden, where she stayed in Stockholm and the city of Kalmar.
-It has been suggested that this move contributed to her legacy falling in obscurity in Germany.
-Laserstein traveled and painted in many places around the world after The Holocaust.
+It has been suggested that this move contributed to her legacy falling into obscurity in Germany.
+Laserstein traveled and painted in many places around the world after the Holocaust.
 Notably, she visited Berlin after the war and traveled to Israel with her friend Dr. Walter Lindenthal.
 She died in Kalmar on January 21, 1993.